StackVista/stackstate-docs/stackpacks/integrations/jmx.md

   `sudo /etc/init.d/stackstate-agent jmx list_matching_attributes`

-* List attributes that do match one of your instances configuration but that are not being collected because it would exceed the number of metrics that can be collected:
+* List attributes that do match one of your instances configuration but that aren't being collected because it would exceed the number of metrics that can be collected:

   `sudo /etc/init.d/stackstate-agent jmx list_limited_attributes`